ncase/blog/src/posts/signal-boost-autumn-2025.md

 So the Twitter programmers wondered — could they make a "fact-checking" service *run by the public themselves*, by *using* an edit of that million-dollar algorithm, for good?

-They did, [they called it "Birdwatch"](https://asteriskmag.com/issues/08/the-making-of-community-notes), and here's how it worked:
+They did, [they called it "Birdwatch"](https://asteriskmag.com/issues/08/the-making-of-community-notes)[^birdwatch-name], and here's how it worked:

+[^birdwatch-name]: It was _such a good name_, I miss it so much 😭

 - Let anyone submit "notes" to factcheck viral tweets.
 - People rate how helpful those notes are.